 - You experience difficulty breathing or notice shoulder grooving from your bra straps.

-The best candidates for this procedure are women who have fully developed breasts, in a healthy state, and have realistic expectations of breast reduction surgery.
-The trade-offs of breast reduction surgery must be acceptable to you and include permanent scars on your breasts, the possibility of numbness in the nipple-areolar complexes and the possible inability to breastfeed.
+The best candidates for breast reduction are women who have fully developed breasts, are in a healthy state, and have realistic expectations for their breast reduction procedure.
+The trade-offs of breast reduction surgery must be acceptable to you and include permanent scars on your breasts, the possibility of numbness in the nipple-areolar complexes, and the possible inability to breastfeed.
 A consultation with Dr. Capek will help fully determine your candidacy.

 Before Your Procedure

 Before your surgery, you will meet with Dr. Capek so she can explain the best procedure options for you.
-Dr. Capek will also discuss how you can prepare for your procedure, what to expect, and review the alternatives, risks, and benefits of breast reductions.
+Make sure to inform her of any medical problems you have, what prescription medication you’re taking, and what your expectations are.
+Dr. Capek will also discuss how you can prepare for your plastic surgery and what to expect.
+She will also review the alternatives, risks, and benefits of breast reduction procedures.
 She wants you to be an informed participant in the planning process so she can ensure the best possible outcome for you.

 As with any surgical procedure, you want to be in excellent health when considering breast reduction.
 Live a healthy lifestyle, including diet and exercise.
-We do not recommend this procedure if your BMI is higher than 32 because of the increased risk of complications, so pre-surgical weight loss may be necessary.
+We do not recommend this procedure if your BMI is higher than 32 because of the increased risk of complications.
+Pre-surgical weight loss may be necessary.
 It is important to follow Dr. Capek’s pre-operative guidelines to prepare for surgery and achieve the best results.

-Breast reduction surgery is usually performed under general anesthesia at an outpatient surgery center.
+A breast reduction procedure is usually performed under general anesthesia at an outpatient surgery center.
+It is commonly combined with a breast lift to create an aesthetically pleasing contour.
 There are several techniques for breast reduction surgery, and Dr.Capek will recommend the best option to achieve your goals.

-Generally, breast reduction surgery involves incisions on your breasts, which will vary depending on the size of your breasts, how much the breasts sag, and where your nipple- areolae are positioned.
+Generally, breast reduction surgery involves incisions on your breasts, which will vary depending on the size of your breasts, how much the breasts sag, and where your nipple-areolae are positioned.
 Most commonly, the anchor incision will be created, following the natural contours of your breasts.
 The anchor incision circles around the areola, vertically down towards the breast crease and along the crease under your breasts in an ‘anchor’ shape.
 Smaller reductions may be performed using a ‘lollipop’ incision only.
-Dr. Capek will discuss the location of the resulting scars with you before your surgery.
+Dr. Capek will discuss the location of the resulting lollipop-shaped scar with you before your surgery.

-Liposuction for Breast Reduction: In some cases, Dr. Capek may be able to utilize a liposuction technique like VASER LipoSelection to reduce breasts are fatty and need a minor to moderate reduction.
+In some cases, Dr. Capek may be able to utilize a liposuction technique like VASER LipoSelection to reduce breasts that are fatty and need a minor to moderate reduction.
 This technique is virtually scar-less but does not address significant sagging since no skin is removed.
 The amount of lifting achieved will therefore be minimal.

 After Your Procedure

-After the procedure, your breasts will provide a better-proportioned figure and any neck, back, or shoulder discomfort should start to alleviate.
+After the procedure, your smaller breasts will provide a better-proportioned figure and any physical pain from oversized breasts should start to alleviate.

 Unless you gain or lose a significant amount of weight, you can expect long-lasting breast reduction results.
 However, gravity and the effects of aging are unavoidable, which may cause your breasts to sag and loosen over time.

 Even under the care of Board-Certified Plastic Surgeon Dr. Capek, every surgical procedure carries some risk.
-Fortunately, serious risks are rare, and the satisfaction rate for breast reduction surgery is very high.
-Some potential risks of surgery include reactions to anesthesia, infection, bleeding, permanent numbness of the skin or nipple- areola, poor quality scars and wound healing problems.
+Fortunately, serious risks are rare, and the satisfaction rate for breast reduction is very high.
+Some potential risks of surgery include reactions to anesthesia, infection, bleeding, permanent numbness of the skin or nipple-areola, poor quality scars, and wound healing problems.
 You can help reduce these risks by following Dr. Capek’s instructions before and after your breast reduction.